adamsalter/sitemap_generator/README.md

 Known Bugs
 ========

 - Sitemaps.org [states][sitemaps_org] that no Sitemap XML file should be more than 10Mb uncompressed.
-The plugin does not check this.
+The plugin will warn you about this, but does nothing to avoid it (like move some URLs into a later file).
+- There's no check on the size of a URL which [isn't supposed to exceed 2,048 bytes][sitemaps_xml].
 - Currently only supports one Sitemap Index file, which can contain 50,000 Sitemap files which can each contain 50,000 urls, so it _only_ supports up to 2,500,000,000 (2.5 billion) urls.
 I personally have no need of support for more urls, but plugin could be improved to support this.

 Donations?